PercevalSA/percevalsa.github.io/content/posts/flicker-free-boot.md

 I'm based on `dunfell` branch for my Yocto distros.
 The boot process is based on UEFI (no more BIOS legacy stuff), Grub2, then Linux kernel with initramfs and then full GNU/Linux distro running from `/`.

-I tried to use pspalsh but it is cumbersome and animations are not that pretty.
+I tried to use psplash but it is cumbersome and animations are not that pretty.
 I decided to use plymouth as it is the default splash screen in all major distros (ubuntu, fedora...).